Code-Institute-Submissions/TerraBite147-the-pastry-palette/README.md

 - [Figma](https://www.figma.com/) - Utilized for wire frames.
 - [Gimp](https://gimp.com) - used for editing images.
 - [VS CODE](https://code.visualstudio.com/) - Used for creating and editing code.
+- [ChatGPT](https://chat.openai.com/) - Used for generating some of the text for descriptions.